LukMadd/Kaelon-Engine/README.md

 ----------How to Build----------
 1. Create a build and bin directory
-    - mkdir build && mkdir bin
+    - mkdir build
 2. Navigate to build and build project
     - cd build
     - cmake ..
-    - make
+    - make ("make -j" recommended for speed)
 3. Navigate to bin and run the executable(./Vulkan-Renderer)
     - cd .. && cd bin
     - ./Vulkan-Renderer